 "It will mean learning to be real Californians, not tourists in disguise," I said.

 In 1960, son Peter joined the family and in 1963 we completed the family with son John.
-That was well over forty years ago and we have lived most of those years under the wide, blue and sunny skies of Davis.
+That was well over fifty years ago and we have lived most of those years under the wide, blue and sunny skies of Davis.
 We have tried hard to be Californians -- we do have two cars.
 Our three sons are true Californians but we hardly have to open our mouths and someone says, "You must be English?"